EXCLUSIVE-Commodities trader Noble to exit cocoa business -sources

 The planned exit from cocoa is the first major change since Chinese state-grains trader COFCO paid $1.5 billion for a 51-percent stake in Noble's loss-making agricultural division in April last year.

-The joint venture links COFCO's grain and oilseed processing and distribution business in China with Noble's grain sourcing and trading arms, helping China meet its surging demand for animal feed ingredients such as soybeans and corn, as its expanding middle class consumes more meat.

-The joint venture also included sugar, coffee and cotton as well as the cocoa operations.

-"The bottom line is the Chinese didn't want it," one source said, referring to the cocoa business.
+"The bottom line is the Chinese didn't want it," one source said.

 "They (staff) were instructed a few months ago not to do any business for next year, so the Ghana book will be run out, the Ivory book will be run out."